-The resources below deal with the impact of dogs (your own or other people's) on landscaping, which I've organized into four separate issues.
+The resources below deal with the impact of dogs on landscaping.
 Almost all of us deal with one of these issues, whether we be dog owners or not: many folks who do not own dogs are confronted by the problems posed by other people's dogs entering their yards.
 Even in cases where we can't prevent dogs from entering the yard, we will probably wish, at the very least, to stop other people's dogs from defecating in our yards.

-Preventing other people's dogs from entering your yard may mean either building a fence or applying canine repellents, while preventing dogs that you own from leaving the yard entails constructing some sort of dog fence, visible or otherwise.
-I deal with each of these matters below.
+Preventing other people's dogs from entering your yard may mean either building a fence or applying canine repellents while preventing dogs that you own from leaving the yard entails constructing some sort of dog fence, visible or otherwise.

 The chances that you have a plant growing in your yard that is at least mildly toxic to dogs is very good.
 Note that some of these are not obscure plants!

-I mentioned above that there's a device that emits sonic and ultrasonic sound waves designed to drive canine intruders away.
+There is a device that emits sonic and ultrasonic sound waves designed to drive canine intruders away.
 But a similar technology exists to keep your own dog from leaving the yard.
 Don't worry: neither of these gizmos is in any way harmful to dogs.
 And the beauty of underground dog fencing is that it can be kept invisible.
-You can read about underground dog fencing in the following article, based on an interview with an expert in the field: